Skip to main content

 }

-You can also attach advisors to individual requests:
+You can also attach advisors to individual calls when you need selective behavior:

 @Service